 If you build it, will they come?

-Most who serve the poor know it isn't enough to build water treatment systems, hand out mosquito nets, or develop fortified crops.
+Most organizations who serve the poor know it isn't enough to build water treatment systems, hand out mosquito nets, or develop fortified crops.
 They also know that raising awareness and providing education isn't enough.
 What's needed is a reliable process for getting people to use (and keep using) these solutions.